pf4j/pf4j-wicket/README.md

     }

-You can retrieve all extensions for `Section` (SimpleSection extends Section) extension point (see demo/app/.../HomePage.java) with:
+You can use @Inject to retrieve all extensions for `Section` extension point (see demo/app/.../HomePage.java).

     public class HomePage extends WebPage {